delta-io/delta/PROTOCOL.md

-partitionValues| Map[String, String] | A map containing the partition values for this file. size| Long | The size of this file in bytes. modificationTime | Long | The time this file was created as milliseconds since the epoch. dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions. stats | [Statistics Struct](TODO) | Contains statistics (e.g., count, min/max values for columns) about the data in this file. tags | Map[String, String] | Map containing metadata about this file.
+partitionValues| Map[String, String] | A map containing the partition values for this file. size| Long | The size of this file in bytes. modificationTime | Long | The time this file was created as milliseconds since the epoch. dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version. stats | [Statistics Struct](#Per-file-Statistics) | Contains statistics (e.g., count, min/max values for columns) about the data in this file. tags | Map[String, String] | Map containing metadata about this file.

 The following is an example `add` action: